n7st/netsplit.uk/content/posts/2022/10/19/remote_ovh_lab.md

 ---
-title: 'Build a remote Proxmox and pfSense lab on an OVH dedicated server'
+title: 'How to build a remote Proxmox and pfSense lab on an OVH dedicated server'
 date: 2022-10-19T16:22:14Z
 type: post
 tags: [ 'Remote Lab', 'OVH', 'Networking', 'Systems' ]
 toc: true
 description: |
-  This is a guide on how to set up a remote "lab" with multiple IP addresses on an OVH server using Proxmox and pfSense.
+  This is a guide on how to set up a remote "lab" with multiple IP addresses on an OVH dedicated server using Proxmox and a pfSense router.
 aliases:
   - /posts/2019/02/13/remote_proxmox_lab_intro/
   - /posts/2019/02/13/configuring_proxmox/